 It holds a special place on the calendar – signalling the beginning of the downhill slope to Christmas and New Years’.
 It’s less than a month from Thanksgiving and a glorious four-day weekend!

 It’s no secret amongst my family that I LOVE decorating for Christmas.
-Even when we were never home to see the decorations and putting the tree up was more hassle than it was worth, I’d still con at least one brother into helping me drag the tinsel out of the garage.
+Even when we were never home to see the decorations and putting the tree up was more hassle than it was worth, I’d still con at least one brother into helping me drag the tree and tinsel out of the garage.

 Even though I’m writing this before I even begin carving, I already know it’s going to be a wonky disaster.
 But I’m proud of it anyway, because that’s how I roll.